-The Agile Alliance Web site was created in early 2001 in the wake of the now famous Snowbird meeting and writing of the Agile Manifesto.
+The Agile Alliance website was created in early 2001 in the wake of the now famous Snowbird meeting and writing of the Agile Manifesto.
 For about one year the site hosted only the Manifesto.
-Then in 2002 the Alliance incorporated as a non-profit, moved the Manifesto to its own domain and established a new site.
+Then in 2002 the Alliance incorporated as a non-profit, moved the Manifesto to its own domain, and established a new site.
 This went through several design iterations before the current look which dates from 2010.

 In all these years the site did without an official blog.
 Without, in fact, even an unofficial one.
 What’s changing?
 What will be published here?

-This blog belongs in a category in between “official” and “unofficial”.
+This blog belongs in a category between “official” and “unofficial”.
 It is “official” in the sense of being a part of the Agile Alliance’s web presence.
-It is “unofficial” to the extent that the views and opinions expressed here are not necessarily those of the Agile community, the Agile Alliance as an organization or its Board of Directors, but the individual views and opinions of whoever posts here.
-Though it is this particular author’s hope and intent that these pages will frequently host the views and opinions of many of those passionate members of the Agile community.
+It is “unofficial” to the extent that the views and opinions expressed here are not necessarily those of the Agile community, the Agile Alliance as an organization, or its Board of Directors, but the individual views and opinions of whoever posts here.
+However, it is this particular author’s hope and intent that these pages will frequently host the views and opinions of many of those passionate members of the Agile community.

 As for myself, I am currently the Agile Alliance’s “Archivist”.
 What does this title mean?
-Not necessarily much more than a handy label for recognizing something that needed to be addressed more than it had been previously: trying to collect, summarize and organize the various ways that people over the years have tried to answer the question “What is this Agile thing all about anyway?”
+Not necessarily much more than a handy label for recognizing something that needed to be addressed more than it had been previously: trying to collect, summarize, and organize the various ways that people over the years have tried to answer the question “What is this Agile thing all about anyway?”

 One of the duties I undertook as the Archivist was to provide (and maintain) the Guide to Agile Practices.
 This will continue to evolve and hopefully become an ever more useful resource to members of the community.

-Another similar duty, this one ongoing, will be to organize the large amounts of content that has been presented to attendees of the long-running Agile cycle of conferences, and make this content accessible and relevant to the now much larger population of people interested in what topics Agile covers, where it has come from and how it has changed over the years.
+Another similar duty, this one ongoing, will be to organize the large amounts of content that have been presented to attendees of the long-running Agile cycle of conferences and make this content accessible and relevant to the now much larger population of people interested in what topics Agile covers, where it has come from and how it has changed over the years.
 The Conference Archive is an early release toward these goals.